GPA and LSAT Performance

 Cultural, Economic, and Geographic Diversity

 We value a varied set of cultural, economic, and geographic experiences in our incoming classes, as each class is highly diverse and uniquely talented.
-The Class of 2018 represents 149 undergraduate institutions, 36 states (including DC), and 9 countries: Canada, China, Georgia, Germany, New Zealand, Saudi Arabia, South Korea, Taiwan, and the United States.
-32% of the class are persons of color, and 43% are women (identified).
+The Class of 2020 represents 145 undergraduate institutions, 35 states (including DC), and 9 countries: Canada, China, France, Jamaica, Nigeria, South Korea, USA, US Virgin Islands, Bolivarian Republic of Venezuela, and Zimbabwe.
+34% of the class are persons of color, and 54% are women (identified).

 Letters of Recommendation and Personal Statement

-In addition to LSAT scores, letters of recommendation, and undergraduate transcript, all applicants are also required to submit a two- to three-page personal statement with an updated resume.
+In addition to LSAT scores, letters of recommendation, and undergraduate transcript, all applicants are also encouraged to submit a two- to three-page personal statement with an updated resume.
 Successful applicants often write about formative experiences or sources of personal motivation to provide our admissions team with further insight.

 Certain law school applicants may be invited to complete an interview with Admissions staff.
 The Admissions Committee determines who will be interviewed based on the strength of the application.